diamonddelt/learn-kubernetes/rbac/kubernetes-rbac.md

 Mutations and validations are applied at this step, such as forcing all create actions to have a specific label, or ensuring that only certain images are created in pods, etc

+_This makes sure policies and standards are enforced._

+Webhooks should be the standard if you want to use your own custom policies for using an existing Kubernetes cluster.
+Admission control can connect seamlessly to an external admission controller via webhooks.
+If you do this, however, you must ensure that communication is secured, because there is sensitive data in transit there.

+There are two types of admission controllers:

+1. `Mutating` - these modify requests (such as adding labels)
+2. `Validating` - these ensure requests make sense or conform to standards (do they have this particular label?)

+In either case, all admission controllers `must allow the requests.`

 ## Schema Validation

 This is the last `gate` of security before an API request is actually performed.